Sectional Championship Tournament Host Requirements

 Tournament directors must communicate clearly with prospective teams about the location of the tournament, especially if it may need to be moved online on short notice.

 During the Tournament

-SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the location and date of the Community College Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
+SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the eligibility requirements for Undergraduate and Division II titles, the location and date of the Intercollegiate Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
 There should also be a period during which questions about the format, rules, and other issues may be asked and answered.

 NAQT believes that quiz bowl is an activity for everybody, in which all participants should feel welcome and respected.
 Tournament directors should make participants aware of how to report misconduct, both on-site and via the community misconduct form.